 Vegecat™ no longer supplies acid arachidonate due to ingredient compliance issues with the U.S. Food and Drug Administration (FDA) and European Food Safety Authority (EFSA).
 These regulators have not approved a vegan source arachidonic acid, though there are viable unapproved options.
 Kelp is an approved ingredient that contains arachidonic acid, but the iodine content in kelp is not appropriate for cats with hyperthyroidism.

-To supply arachidonic acid to an adult cat eating a plant-based diet, add 1 rounded teaspoon (basically, two level teaspoons) of Compassion Circle’s Green Mush™ (4g) per day to meet the National Research Council (NRC) recommended amount.
-Alternatively, add 1 compressed teaspoon (2.25g) of Chlorella Manna™or chlorella vulgaris.
+To supply arachidonic acid to an adult cat eating a plant-based diet, add 1 compressed teaspoon (2.25g) of chlorella vulgaris per day to meet the National Research Council (NRC) recommended amount.
 The c. vulgaris species is recommended because it has a higher arachidonic acid content than other chlorella species.
-One rounded teaspoon of powdered (ascophyllum nodosum) kelp (4g) can be used in place of Green Mush™ or chlorella vulgaris.
+One rounded teaspoon of powdered (ascophyllum nodosum) kelp (4g) can be used in place of chlorella vulgaris.

 The NRC has not established a maximum limit for iodine, though they have for other nutrients.
 The AAFCO iodine MAX is 0.5625mg for a 250 calorie diet.
-A 4mg serving of Green Mush™ tested at 0.3144mg of iodine and Chlorella Manna™ tested at less than 0.02mg of iodine.
+A 2.25 mg serving chlorella vulgaris tested at less than 0.02mg of iodine.
 The amount of iodine in the necessary amount of ascophyllum nodosum kelp will surpass the AAFCO maximum.
 Healthy cats on the Vegecat diet in the 1980s though mid-2010s indicate the higher iodine level is likely not an issue for most cats.

 If a portion of your cat’s diet includes eggs or meat products, additional arachidonic acid supplementation is not necessary.*